drop-games/eb-docs/docs/Appendix.md

 **Blockchain Asset Ownership** <br/>
 NFTs, like any other on-chain tokens, are stored in web3 wallets like _Metamask_, fully managed the wallet holder.
-Smart Contract sets the boudaries of what can the original asset creator can do, as well as enable for advanced functionality like ongoing royalties collection, permitted mutation, or asset expiration date.
+Smart Contract sets the boundaries of what can the original asset creator can do, as well as enable for advanced functionality like ongoing royalties collection, permitted mutation, or asset expiration date.
 All the possible ways of interacting with items like trading, sharing, staking or gambling further drive their entertainment and economic values.

 **Transparency and Accountability** <br/>